Symmetry for Class 4

 Rotational Symmetry

-Rotational symmetry is a geometric phenomenon in which the shape of an object is symmetrical when rotated on its vertical axis.
+Rotational symmetry is a geometric phenomenon in which the shape of an object is symmetrical when rotated in a particular direction, around a point.
 This symmetry can be observed when the object is rotated 180° or when it is rotated with certain angles either in a clockwise or an anticlockwise manner.

 Have you ever seen something that looks the same even when you turn it?
 That is called "rotational symmetry."
 It's like when you spin a wheel and it looks the same as it turns.